umangthapa1/mindbase/README.md

 - **No Third-party APIs**: Zero reliance on external AI services
 - **Secure Credentials**: Email passwords stored locally with restricted permissions
 - **Open Design**: Transparent codebase with clear data flow

+## Theme System

+Mindbase includes a comprehensive theme system that allows you to customize the visual appearance of the application.
+Themes can be switched at any time from the Settings page and persist via localStorage.

+### Available Themes
+- **Dark**: Classic dark theme with neutral accents
+- **Light**: Clean light theme for daytime use
+- **Black Gold**: Elegant dark theme with gold accents
+- **Blue Night**: Cool dark theme with blue highlights
+- **Grey Ash**: Sophisticated light theme with grey tones
+- **Hellish Red**: Dramatic dark theme with vibrant red accents

+### How to Change Themes
+1. Open the Settings page (click the gear icon in the dock)
+2. Select your preferred theme from the "Theme" dropdown
+3. The change applies immediately across the entire application
+4. Your selection is saved automatically and restored on future visits

+All themes follow the same design principles and maintain accessibility standards for text contrast and usability.

 ## Architecture